python-control/python-control/doc/xferfcn.rst

    S = \frac{1}{1 + P C}, \qquad T = \frac{P C}{1 + P C}

-are the sensitivty function and complementary sensitivity function, and :math:`P(s)` represents the process dynamics.
+are the sensitivity function and complementary sensitivity function, and :math:`P(s)` represents the process dynamics.

-The :func:`h2syn` and :func:`hinfsyn` functions compute a feedback controller :math:`C(s)` that minimizes the 2-norm and the :math:`\infty`-norm of the sensitity function for the closed loop system, respectively.
+The :func:`h2syn` and :func:`hinfsyn` functions compute a feedback controller :math:`C(s)` that minimizes the 2-norm and the :math:`\infty`-norm of the sensitivity function for the closed loop system, respectively.